soumilgupta/Python_Automation/readme.txt

-this code was writen by Parth Pant
+This code was writen by Parth Pant from NIT